-- 22.1.
+- 23.1.
 Face contact in color belt divisions.
-(For Black Belt divisions, see Rule 12.5) - 22.2.
-Persistent deliberate attack to the shins. - 22.3.
+(For Black Belt divisions, see Rule 12.5) - 23.2.
+Persistent deliberate attack to the shins. - 23.3.
 Attack to the joints of the hips, to the knees, or to the insteps, to the back or top of the head, to the throat, spine or groin.
 (NOTE: Groin is a TARGET AREA in black belt divisions only.
 There is NO CONTACT to the groin.
-See Rule 14.3). - 22.4.
-Butting or ramming opponent with head or body, finger jabs, pushing and/or shoving, ripping and gouging techniques, blind techniques and uncontrolled techniques. - 22.5.
+See Rule 14.3). - 23.4.
+Butting or ramming opponent with head or body, finger jabs, pushing and/or shoving, ripping and gouging techniques, blind techniques and uncontrolled techniques. - 23.5.
 Excessive grabbing or holding.
-Grabs or holds can be no longer than one second followed immediately by an attack. - 22.6.
-Delay of match. - 22.7.
+Grabs or holds can be no longer than one second followed immediately by an attack. - 23.6.
+Delay of match. - 23.7.
 No coaching from the sidelines.
-The first violation will result in an official warning for the coached competitor.
+The first violation will result in an official warning for the coached participant.
 The next violation will result in the disqualification of the contestant being coached.
-The coach/teacher or colleague of a competitor may not enter the ring during the competition or order a ring to stop.
+The coach/teacher or colleague of a participant may not enter the ring during the division or order a ring to stop.
 The coach/teacher or colleague must ask the side judge to halt the match and request permission to clarify a Rules issue with the center judge.
 See Rule 29.
-Judges should clear the area directly around the ring of coaches, other competitors and spectators. - 22.8.
+Judges should clear the area directly around the ring of coaches, other participants and spectators. - 23.8.
 No sweeps against the joints.

-- 22.9.
-Contestants shall not push an opponent outside of the contest area. - 22.10.
-No attacks to the kidney in color belt divisions. - 22.11.
-No sweeps or foot grab take-downs in color belt divisions. - 22.12.
+- 23.9.
+Contestants shall not push an opponent outside of the contest area. - 23.10.
+No attacks to the kidney in color belt divisions. - 23.11.
+No sweeps or foot grab take-downs in color belt divisions. - 23.12.
 No face contact in color belt divisions.
 However, the face is a TARGET AREA.
 Therefore, a technique to the face that is not blocked by the opponent and which has extension left in the technique can score a point.
-See Rule 12.2. - 22.13.
+See Rule 12.2. - 23.13.
 THE GROIN IS NEITHER A CONTACT NOR A TARGET AREA IN COLOR BELT DIVISIONS.
 See Rule 14.2.

-23. RUNNING OUT OF THE CONTEST AREA
+24. RUNNING OUT OF THE CONTEST AREA

-23.1.
+24.1.
 A contestant who runs out of the ring to avoid attack while making no offensive or counterattack effort will be considered running out of bounds.
 The contestant must be warned twice (2x) by the center referee and on the THIRD violation, a point will be awarded to the opponent.

-24. OTHER TECHNIQUES ALLOWED
+25. OTHER TECHNIQUES ALLOWED

-- 24.1.
-Foot sweeps and foot grab take-downs are allowed INBLACK BELT DIVISIONS ONLY (See Rules 14.5 and 22.11), but must be followed through with a skillful technique executed in a continuous motion.
+- 25.1.
+Foot sweeps and foot grab take-downs are allowed IN BLACK BELT DIVISIONS ONLY (See Rules 14.5 and 22.11), but must be followed through with a skillful technique executed in a continuous motion.
 (NOTE: The contestant executing the take-down must be skilled in controlling the opponent throughout the take-down.
 Otherwise the technique is not correct in form and does not demonstrate proper body balance and control and, therefore, is not a point.
 See Rule 16.)
-Sweeps where the competitor drops to the floor are not permitted. - 24.2.
+Sweeps where the participant drops to the floor are not permitted. - 25.2.
 Grabbing of the arms, legs, and uniform are allowed in all divisions FOR ONE SECOND if followed through immediately with a skillful technique executed in a continuous motion.

-25. OFFICIAL HAND SIGNALS, RULES AND PROCEDURES FOR SPARRING
+26. OFFICIAL HAND SIGNALS, RULES AND PROCEDURES FOR SPARRING